 While our target age range is grades 6-8 and our programming will be directed towards that age group, please contact us (byhc@dstewart.ca) if you have a child slightly outside of that range who would like to participate.
 We will consider these requests on a case-by-case basis subject to availability.

-Friday, November 15
+Friday, November 7

 Drop-off at Mansfield Outdoor Centre in the late afternoon.
 We will have icebreaker activities, time to settle into rooms, dinner, and an hour of singing time on the first evening.

-Saturday, November 16
+Saturday, November 8

 Throughout the day, we will have four 1-hour rehearsal time blocks which will be interspersed with teambuilding activities, meals/snacks, and some free time.
 The evening will end with a talent show that any/all participants are invited to perform in.

-Sunday, November 17
+Sunday, November 9

 We will have three 1-hour rehearsal time blocks, interspersed with two meals, a recreational activity, and time to pack up rooms.
 The pick-up time at Mansfield will be 2:00pm.

-Tuesday, November 19
+Tuesday, November 11

 Evening rehearsal of roughly 2.5 hours in length, including a break.
 Details to be announced.

-Students are to be dropped off at either Eastview Secondary School or Bear Creek Secondary School by 8:00am (whichever is more convenient for the parent/guardian), where they will warm up and be given further instructions for the day.
-At 9:00am, they will be bused to Collier Street United Church where they will perform for school groups between 11:00am-12:00pm and again between 12:30-1:30pm.
+Students are to be dropped off at either Eastview Secondary School, Bear Creek Secondary School or Collier Street United Church by 8:00am (whatever is most convenient for the parent/guardian).
+They will then be bused to Collier Street United Church where they will rehearse and perform for school groups throughout the school day.

-At any time between 1:30-6:00pm, students may leave Collier Street United Church if picked up by a parent/guardian.
+In the late afternoon and early evening, students may leave Collier Street United Church if picked up by a parent/guardian.
 We will provide supervision and activities to pass the time for any students deciding to stay through, including the option to purchase a pizza dinner.

 During the retreat, we will be making use of the Mansfield Outdoor Centre Field Centre.
 The full facility will be available exclusively to us for the weekend, which includes: